thangtv-3206/flutter_confetti/README.md

 ## Thanks

-The package was totally inspired by [canvas-confetti](https://github.com/catdad/canvas-confetti), a wonderful confetti animation in the browser, I just do a little work to make it in flutter.
+The package was totally inspired by [canvas-confetti](https://github.com/catdad/canvas-confetti), a wonderful confetti animation in the browser, I just do a little work to make it work in flutter.